 Welcome to Iḷisaġvik

 Iḷisaġvik College provides educational opportunities to all who wish to pursue their post-secondary education, with an emphasis on the needs of North Slope residents.
 Iḷisaġvik believes that learning is a continuous, life-long process.
 The college has designed most of its courses and programs to allow each piece of knowledge to build upon the others.
 Most courses offered can be applied toward a certificate or degree.

 A Brief History

-Iḷisaġvik College was founded to primarily serve the residents of the North Slope Borough, America’s largest and most northern municipality.
+Iḷisaġvik College was founded to primarily serve the residents of the North Slope Borough, America’s northernmost municipality.
 The intent of its founders was to provide an education based on the Iñupiaq cultural heritage.
 The basis for all Iḷisaġvik’s educational programs is the rich foundation of a subsistence culture in harmony with the land and seas that give it sustenance.

 Iḷisaġvik College is a direct outgrowth of the Native American self-determination movement of the late 1960s and early 1970s.
 With the formation of a home-rule government called the North Slope Borough in 1972, the Iñupiat people took their first steps towards regaining control of their lives and destinies.